Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 ## Acknowledgment

-Adding dispatch support will take significant effort to get implemented across different projects.
-Fortunately, AMD recognizes the problem and is willing to help to fix it by funding Quansight developers to do the initial work.
+Adding dispatching support will take significant effort to implement across different projects.
+Fortunately, AMD recognized this as a problem worth solving and is willing to help to fix it by funding a team at Quansight Labs to do the initial heavy lifting.

 AMD's vision for the developer community is open, portable tools that enable the same source code to run on different hardware platforms.
 ROCm is an example of